-I will start off by saying that I actually loved living on-post at Hunter Army Airfield and Schofield Barracks.
-I was one of the ones who always lucked up and got new housing and let’s be honest the housing you get determines a lot…at least for me it did!
+I actually loved living on-post at Hunter Army Airfield and Schofield Barracks.
+I was one of the ones who always lucked up and got new housing, and let’s be honest the housing you get determines a lot.
+At least for me it did!

-I do have to admit that when I got to Bragg we chose to live off post for various reasons but I must say that I did and still do enjoy not having the Army thrown in my face on a hour by hour basis.
-It felt great to not feel like all eyes are on you and while I used to roll my eyes at the girls on forums who would say their husbands wanted to be free, I think I understand now.
-Some people will say you save on BAH but do you really if you get a 2 bedroom home and the next person with the same amount of children that are the same ages gets the new 3 bedroom home for the same BAH.
+I do have to admit that when I got to Bragg we chose to live off post for various reasons.
+I must say I enjoy not having the Army thrown in my face on a hourly basis.
+It feels great to not feel like all eyes are on you, and while I used to roll my eyes at the girls on forums who would say their husbands wanted to be free-I think I understand now.
+Some people will say you save on BAH, but do you really?
+If you get a 2 bedroom home and the next person with the same amount of children (same ages) gets the new three bedroom home for the same BAH… is it saving?

-Lights wise you are saving to a degree but many installations are now charging for lights and with budget cuts and the private companies that run housing ,cost will go up.
+Electricity wise you are saving to a degree, but many installations are now charging for lights and with budget cuts and the private companies that run housing-costs will go up.
 If you don’t believe people are paying for lights on post click here.

 Then again my opinion has changed a lot in a year because on post used to be the ONLY way to go for me.